 - 1. Define the fundamental units of the English, metric and Système International d'Unites (SI) systems. - 2.
 Calculate various unit conversions. - 3.
 Demonstrate applications of the general principles that relate to inertia, work, energy and momentum. - 4.
 Describe Bohr's theory of atomic structure. - 5.
 Compare the characteristics and functions of a proton, neutron and electron. - 6.
 Discuss the energy levels of the atom. - 7.
 Define the terms relating to atomic nomenclature. - 8.
 Compare covalent bonding and ionic bonding. - 9.
 Describe the process of ionization. - 10.
 Differentiate between the characteristics of a mixture, substance and element. - 11.
 Classify the characteristics of an element using the periodic table. - 12.
 Compare the characteristics of a molecule and compound. - 13.
 Describe the nature of light. - 14.
 Explain the relationship between wavelength, frequency and velocity. - 15.
 Differentiate between the radiations of the electromagnetic (EM) spectrum. - 16.
-Explain the relationship of energy and frequency to Planck's Constant. - 17.
+Explain the relationship of energy and frequency to Planck's constant. - 17.
 Distinguish between electrical charge and electrical field. - 18.
 Describe the methods of electrification. - 19.
-Explain the Laws of Electrostatics and their application. - 20.
+Explain the laws of electrostatics and their application. - 20.
 Describe the properties and laws of magnetism. - 21.
 Explain the electronic spin of an element to its potential magnetic properties. - 22.
 Describe the principle of magnetic induction. - 23.
 Define potential difference, current, resistance, circuit and electric power. - 24.
 Compare the characteristics of direct and alternating currents. - 25.
-Identify the components on a schematic resistance circuit diagram. - 26.
-Apply Ohm's Law to resolve direct current problems. - 27.
-Apply power formulas to determine power consumed. - 28.
-Compare electrical measuring devices. - 29.
-Discuss electrical protective devices. - 30.
-Discuss the interaction between electric and magnetic fields.
+Compare electrical measuring devices. - 26.
+Discuss electrical protective devices. - 27.
+Discuss the interaction between electric and magnetic fields. - 28.
+Describe the characteristics and functions of a cathode and rotating anode. - 29.
+Describe the construction and function of tube housing. - 30.
+Identify the parts of an x-ray tube.

-- 31. Compare types of electromagnetic induction. - 32.
-Compare types and functions of generators, motors, transformers and rectification systems. - 33.
-Compare single phase, three phase, high frequency and falling load generators in terms of radiation production and efficiency. - 34.
-Explain the purpose of rectification. - 35.
-Compare solid state and vacuum tube rectification. - 36.
-Describe the characteristics and functions of a cathode and rotating anode. - 37.
-Describe the construction and function of tube housing. - 38.
-Identify the parts of an x-ray tube. - 39.
-Calculate the maximum allowable exposure factors for various radiographic procedures using a tube rating chart. - 40.
-Determine heat units and cooling characteristics of x-ray tube housings. - 41.
-Propose methods to extend tube life. - 42.
-Identify the parts of a complete x-ray circuit. - 43.
-Discuss application and components of automatic exposure devices. - 44.
-State the principles of x-ray production. - 45.
-Compare the production of bremsstrahlung with the production of characteristic radiations. - 46.
-Compare various photon interactions in terms of description of interaction, relation to atomic number and applications. - 47.
-Define photodisintegration. - 48.
-Discuss relationships of wavelength and frequency to beam characteristics. - 49.
+- 31. Determine heat units and cooling characteristics of x-ray tube housings. - 32.
+Propose methods to extend tube life. - 33.
+Discuss application and components of automatic exposure devices. - 34.
+State the principles of x-ray production. - 35.
+Compare the production of bremsstrahlung with the production of characteristic radiations. - 36.
+Compare various photon interactions in terms of description of interaction, relation to atomic number and applications. - 37.
+Discuss relationships of wavelength and frequency to beam characteristics. - 38.
 Define units of radiation measurement and provide an example of its application.